-Only 8kms west from the main Petra Visitor Centre is what can best be described as a miniature version of Petra!
-It is not as grand, and not as extensive, but for exactly this reason it can be the perfect stop for family travellers to Jordan to include on their itinerary.
+Only 8 kilometres west of the main Petra Visitor Centre is what can best be described as a miniature version of Petra!
+It is not as grand and not as extensive, but for exactly this reason, Little Petra can be the perfect stop for family travellers to Jordan to include on their itinerary.

 This post is part of our series on discovering Jordan with Kids

 Bearing a great resemblance to its big brother Petra, Little Petra is thought to have served as an agricultural centre, trading and resupply post for camel caravans visiting the main city of Petra during the Nabataean period.

 The 350-metre long Siq al-Barid, literally “cold canyon”, is filled with rock-carved buildings, from the heydey of the Nabataean Empire dating back to the 1st century AD.

 The nearby settlement of Al Beidha is thought to be amongst the oldest in the world, dating as far back as the 11th century BC.